mtsahakis/NerdRanch/README.md

 All example apps from Android Programming: The Big Nerd Ranch Guide book
 ------------------------------------------------
 The Big Nerd Ranch Guide Book for Android programming is the probably the best Android book out there.
-In this collection of projects I add my own code implementations after following book chapters and solving almost all programming challenges.
-You can easily clone the project and import each one from Android Studio.
+In this collection of projects I add my own code implementations after following the book's chapters and solving almost all programming challenges.
+You can easily clone the project and import each sub project from Android Studio.
+It would be cool to share knowledge on how other developers tackle the code challenges.

 Limitations
 ------------------------------------------------